Power Plugs and Electrical Outlets in Costa Rica

 In Costa Rica, they use Type A and B power plugs and outlets.
 The voltage is 120V, and the frequency is 60Hz.

-Good news!
+✅ Good news!
 You won’t need a travel adapter in Costa Rica.
 Their plugs and outlets are the same as our standard Type A and B back in the States.

-• Plug types: A and B
+• Plug type in Costa Rica: A and B

 • Standard voltage: 120V